5 Types of Microwaves to Choose from for Your Kitchen

 While over-the-range microwaves can get the job done, standalone vent hoods typically have stronger venting capabilities.
 You may want to choose one of the other microwave styles and get a separate hood if powerful ventilation is a high priority.

 Built-in and under-counter microwaves will have the cleanest lines and blend in more easily with your kitchen cabinets.
 Built-in microwaves particularly are more likely to come with premium finishing details like KitchenAid brand’s Professionally Inspired Design.
+Check out our stainless steel microwave designs.
+We also have available options in black stainless steel.

 KitchenAid® microwaves are boldly designed to bring professionally-inspired styles and technologies into your home.
 Whatever style you select, you'll be choosing a premium appliance made to keep up with all the ways you create.
+Find the best microwaves for you.